cloudera/CML_AMP_AI_Text_Summarization_with_Amazon_Bedrock/README.md

 - **AWS_ACCESS_KEY_ID**
 - **AWS_SECRET_ACCESS_KEY**

-If you would like to use a role, you can set up BEDROCK_ASSUME_ROLE
+If you would like to use a federated role, you can set up BEDROCK_ASSUME_ROLE in the Project Environment variables after AMP launch.
+(Remember to restart the configured CML Application as well.)

 ## AMP Requirements